Steven-Glasziou/Help-Desk-Espanso/README.md

 # Help-Desk-Espanso

-The a series of snippets I use with espanso in order to speed up the processing of Tickets.
+The a series of snippets I use with espanso in order to speed up the processing of service desk tickets.

 Each snippet has its own Markdown document for ease of access.